 - 21. The Democratic Services Committee is requested to: - a.
-Note the information set out in the report. - b. determine any appropriate course of action regarding - Guidance For Elected Member Family and Sickness Absence Substitution and - the Member Enquiry Capture Form.
+Note the information set out in the report and its appendices; and - b.
+Provide views on the: - Draft Guidelines For Elected Member Family and Sickness Absence Substitution; and - the Member Enquiry Capture Form.